NIAGADS/niagads-viz-monorepo/README.md

 #### Subsequent releases

 - Create and publish (push) a temporary branch for the release

-- Edit the `Storybook` `package.json` versions for the `@niagads` packages with new releases to match new versioning and commit.
-This must be done first, otherwise the old storybook `package.json` will be in the tag.

 - Increment the versions using lerna